 Tail docking is a method to remove a dog’s tail when they are still a puppy.
 It is a procedure that has been prohibited or banned in several regions of the world, but it’s still prevalent in the United States and Canada.

-The very first documented case of tail docking occurred throughout ancient Rome; Roman herdsmen claimed that the removal of the top of the dog’s tail on of the puppy avoided rabies.
+The very first documented case of tail docking occurred throughout ancient Rome; Roman herdsmen claimed that removing the top of the dog’s tail on of the puppy avoided rabies.

 Further, hunting dog tails became docked to avoid injury, a practice still common these days.